LBC-LNBio/KVFinder-web-portal/README.md

 The KVFinder-web application has two independent components:

-- [KVFinder-web interface](https://github.com/LBC-LNBio/KVshiny-docker) (KVshiny): a web graphical interface;
+- a RESTful web service: [KVFinder-web service](https://github.com/LBC-LNBio/KVFinder-web-service);
+- interactive graphical clients:
-- [KVFinder-web service](https://github.com/LBC-LNBio/KVFinder-web-service): a RESTful web service.
+    - [KVFinder-web portal](https://github.com/LBC-LNBio/KVshiny-docker): a graphical web portal;
+    - [PyMOL KVFinder-web Tools](https://github.com/LBC-LNBio/PyMOL-KVFinder-web-Tools): a graphical PyMOL plugin.

+The full KVFinder-web documentation can be found here: [lbc-lnbio.github.io/KVFinder-web/](lbc-lnbio.github.io/KVFinder-web/).

-### KVFinder-web interface
+### KVFinder-web portal

-The KVFinder-web interface (KVshiny), developed in R Shiny, delivers the major functionalities of the KVFinder-web service, where users can load a target biomolecule, adjust detection parameters, select run modes, and download and visualize results.
+The KVFinder-web portal (KVshiny), developed in R Shiny, delivers the major functionalities of the KVFinder-web service, where users can load a target biomolecule, adjust detection parameters, select run modes, and download and visualize results.
 The interface provides a simple and interactive way to analyze and visualize cavities.
 Volumes and areas are shown in an interactive table that can be downloaded in TOML format.
 A biomolecule viewer, powered by the NGL engine for R, displays the biomolecular structure with its cavities, which can be downloaded in PDB format, and allows various customizations, such as highlighting cavities and displaying interface residues surrounding them.

 ### KVFinder-web service

 KVFinder-web service, written in Rust language, has a robust web-queue-worker architecture that processes HTTP requests and responses from the interface, manages jobs, and executes parKVFinder for accepted jobs.

-We provide a publicly available KVFinder-web service (https://kvfinder-web.cnpem.br).
+We provide a publicly available KVFinder-web service at [https://kvfinder-web.cnpem.br](https://kvfinder-web.cnpem.br).

 ## Local installation

-To run the KVFinder-web interface (KVshiny) in Linux distributions, it is necessary to install docker-compose and its dependencies.
+To run the KVFinder-web portal in Linux distributions, it is necessary to install docker-compose and its dependencies.
 To install it:

 ```bash
 sudo apt install docker-compose